ladybug-tools/dragonfly-core/docs/index.rst

 To install the core library use ``pip install -U dragonfly-core``.

-If you want to also include the command line interface use ``pip install -U dragonfly-core[cli]``.

-To check if the Dragonfly command line is installed correctly use ``dragonfly viz`` and you should get a ``viiiiiiiiiiiiizzzzzzzzz!`` back in response!
+To check if the Dragonfly command line interface is installed correctly use ``dragonfly viz`` and you should get a ``viiiiiiiiiiiiizzzzzzzzz!`` back in response!